Home » About Us » Our Staff

 Executive Director: Mira Signer

 Mira joined NAMI Virginia as the Executive Director in July 2007.
-Along with public policy, grassroots advocacy, program development, and nonprofit expertise, Mira brings her personal experiences, challenges, and lessons learned of mental illness in her family, which is part of her motivation to improve the way Virginia responds to mental illness.
-In her role as Executive Director, Mira provides direction and leadership toward the achievement of NAMI Virginia's mission, philosophy, strategy, annual goals and objectives.
+Along with public policy, grassroots advocacy, program development, and nonprofit expertise, Mira brings her personal experiences, challenges, and lessons learned of friends and loved ones' with mental illness, which is part of her motivation to reduce stigma of mental illness and improve Virginia's mental health system.
+In her role as Executive Director, Mira provides direction and leadership toward the achievement of NAMI Virginia's mission and philosophy.

 Phone: (804) 285-8264 x 200